 Some of us choose a job because of the lifestyle it offers.
 Whether that’s working remote while traveling the world or having catered Chipotle every day for lunch, lifestyle has a big influence in our job choice.
 Today more and more companies are forced to offer work/life balance and lifestyle flexibility as they recruit top talent.
 Companies like Google literally make it so you’d rather be there than your own home.
 They are offering a lifestyle that makes work seem pretty freakin awesome.

 Lastly, we have passion.
-Passion is being able to work on something that you actually give a shit about.
+Passion is being able to work on something that you actually care about.
 Only a select few of us are fortunate enough to work on something we’re truly passionate about.
 However, this is arguably the most important reason to work, and yet so few are able to achieve it.

 Now there are certainly other factors for why we work, but these three (CLP) generally sum things up.
 I’ve put together a couple diagrams to portray how this looks.